Updated: Oct 2, 2022

 Space management– for example learn to sort, organize and position materials for smooth work flow

-I am currently treating adult ADHD through CBT in a 12 week program both with individuals and in group therapy.
+I am currently counselling adults and teenagers with ADHD in person at my Nanaimo office or via video or phone call in the province of BC and occasionally in other provinces of Canada.
 Contact me to book an initial consultation to see if this approach might work for you.